 What is health promotion?

-Health promotion is the process of enabling people to increase control over the determinants of health and thereby improve their health.
+The Australian Health Promotion Association (AHPA®) encourages and supports best practice in health promotion in Australia, in order that everyone may enjoy good health.
+The Association endorses the World Health Organization's (1986) definition of health promotion: the process of enabling people to increase control over the determinants of health and thereby improve their health.

 The health promotion profession has evolved alongside, and in response to, the international health promotion movement and the broader new public health movement.
 Health promotion not only embraces actions directed at strengthening the skills and capabilities of individuals but also actions directed towards changing social, environmental, political and economic conditions to alleviate their impact on populations and individual health.